 When I talk to people about fitness and health there always seems to be one extreme or the other.
 Finding balance in fitness and health is often not something practiced or understood, especially for beginners.
 But if you ask me, finding balance in fitness and health is the key to being successful for the long term with health and fitness.

 Extreme diets, extreme workouts, obsessive calorie counting, restrictions, rules, foods to avoids, yoga poses to conquer.
 We are constantly bombarded with extreme ideas of fitness and health everywhere we go.
 After years of self destruction in the form of restrictive dieting, binge eating, obsessive exercise, I will be the first to admit that it's not always easy to ignore or avoid these messages.
 I had to learn my lesson first hand, our bodies will eventually rebel, push back, shut down, and catch up with you.
 Every single time.

 I feel so blessed to have the opportunity to share my story, my mistakes, and my lessons with people starting their fitness journey.
-My approach to health and fitness is one of balance, and it’s what I built my own personal training business on.
+My approach to health and fitness is one of balance.
 Balancing healthy eating and exercise with finding time to spend with family and friends, going out to eat, having dessert, making time for hobbies, kids, chores, work, ladies night and of course rest.